 Keep your child's mouth clean by rinsing and brushing.

-Offer hard candy, popsicles, ice chips, or chewing gum.
+Offer hard candy, ice pops, ice chips, or chewing gum if age appropriate.

 Offer softer foods that may be easier to swallow.